Frequently Asked Questions

 A watershed is an area of land that drains into a given body of water – from a river or a lake to the ocean.
 Every rain drop that falls runs downhill until it reaches a larger body of water.
 Creeks turn into streams that combine to form rivers, which in turn meet up and eventually flow into an ocean.
 At each stage, the body of water grows larger.

 The Colorado River watershed is the geographic area surrounding the river itself and encompassing all of the streams, creeks, and ditches that feed into the waters of the Colorado, with UCRWG’s target area covering approximately 1,868 square miles.
-While that drainage behind your house may seem small and insignificant, those waters are bound for greater things – every drop of water that falls in Grand County makes its way toward the Colorado River, adding to its flow at the start of a 1,450 mile journey to the sea.
+While that drainage behind your house may seem small and insignificant, those waters are bound for greater things – every drop of water that falls in Grand County that is not diverted east across the Continental Divide eventually makes its way into the Colorado River, adding to its flow at the start of the river’s 1,450 mile journey to the sea.

 A watershed group is a locally-organized, volunteer-based nonprofit organization that seeks to educate, support, and connect the various stakeholder groups within a watershed with the scientific data and resources needed for effective watershed management.
 Watershed groups are nonpolitical and nonregulatory, with a focus on uniting local stakeholder groups in creating an effective and sustainable watershed management plan that reflects the values and interests of those who depend on the watershed – including the surrounding ecosystem.